How to Cuddle in Bed: The Best Positions for Connection

 6. Criss-cross

-This type of hug lets your partner know you’re there by simply lying next to each other and placing your leg over theirs, offering minimal contact.
+This type of hug lets your partner know you’re there by simply lying beside each other and placing your leg over theirs, offering minimal contact.

 7. Two peas in a pod

-Ideal for side sleepers, this cuddle involves both partners lying on their sides facing each other.
-Interlock your knees wherever comfortable and consider holding hands for added intimacy.
+This cuddle is good for side sleepers.
+It involves both partners lying on their sides facing each other.
+Interlock your knees wherever comfortable, and consider holding hands for added intimacy.

 8. Spacious hug